Rutatu/NLP_Exam_project-2023/README.md

 ## About the script
 This script builds and trains a Many-to-many LSTM neural network with a word embedding layer for the Lindy Hop dance sequence prediction task.
 The code could be re-used with any other dance dataset with the same structure.
 The dance move sequences should be saved as .csv file with a 'Behavior'column where each row is a separate dance sequence of labeled moves separated by a comma.
 The word embedding matrix was created for this project´s dataset using Word2Vec.

+## Acknowledgement
+It is essential to acknowledge that Lindy Hop is a vibrant and expressive art form.
+This research does not attempt to diminish its richness by translating it into mere numbers.
+Instead, by employing contemporary computational methods, this study aims to enhance the evolution of Lindy Hop, offering new insights for its research, historical appreciation, and educational endeavors.

 ## Repository structure